humdrum-tools/humdrum-documentation/guide/ch09/index.md

 A problem with metacharacters such as the period is that sometimes the user wants to use them as literals.
-The special meaning of metacharacters can be \"turned-off\" by preceding the metacharacter with the backslash character (\\).
+The special meaning of metacharacters can be "turned-off" by preceding the metacharacter with the backslash character (\\).
 The backslash is said to be an *escape* character since it is used to release the metacharacter from its special function.
 For example, the regular expression